Frequently Asked Questions about Climbing Scafell Pike

 Will there be snow and ice?

-Spring 2013 has been exceptional with huge quantities of snow, some of which will last into May.
 It is not unusual to find reasonable quantities of snow high up on the mountain any time from October through to May.
 During the winter months the Fell Top Assessors report for Helvellyn will give a good idea of conditions in the Lakes in general.
-Searching for local blogs may also give a clue to the conditions.
+The BMC Great End thermometers provide readings for current air and ground temperatures.
 Whenever temperatures are sub zero water ice can form and winter equipment should be carried.
 If you are out without crampons and axes avoid circular walks and be prepared to turn back if faced with winter conditions.
-The summit temperature is likely to be between 5 and 10 degrees lower than the valley temperatue.
+The summit temperature is likely to be between 5 and 10 degrees lower than the valley temperature.
+The summit plateau, especially, is high enough up to catch strong winds which are not apparent from the valley bottom this can lead to severe windchill at all times of year.

 What should I take with me?